-Water and wastewater treatment processes are characterised by high load variation during the 24 hour cycle and seasonally throughout the year.
-The use of frequency converters has therefore steady increased in order to control blowers, pumps and other motorised equipment, to adapt to the changing demand.
+Water and wastewater treatment processes are characterized by high load variation during the 24 hour cycle and seasonally throughout the year.
+The use of frequency converters has therefore steady increased in order to control blowers, pumps and other motorized equipment, to adapt to the changing demand.

 Since 2010 Aarhus Water has worked intensively together with water environment consultants to improve theenergy balance for Marselisborg wastewater treatment plant.

 - Optimization of the nitrogen removal process using online sensor control.
 The frequency converter adapts the level of aeration precisely to the need.
 This control system reduces energy consumption and increases the amount of carbon left in the system.